UNCLE-Grasp: A Task-Adapted Framework for Uncertainty-Aware Grasping of Leaf-Occluded Strawberries: Abstract

 \section{Abstract}

-Robotic strawberry harvesting is challenging under partial occlusion, where leaves induce significant geometric uncertainty and make grasp decisions based on a single deterministic shape estimate unreliable.
-From a single partial observation, multiple incompatible 3D completions may be plausible, causing grasps that appear feasible on one completion to fail on another.
-We propose an uncertainty-aware grasping pipeline for partially occluded strawberries that explicitly models completion uncertainty arising from both occlusion and learned shape reconstruction.
-Our approach uses point cloud completion with Monte Carlo dropout to sample multiple shape hypotheses, generates candidate grasps for each completion, and evaluates grasp feasibility using physically grounded force-closure–based metrics.
-Rather than selecting a grasp based on a single estimate, we aggregate feasibility across completions and apply a conservative lower confidence bound (LCB) criterion to decide whether a grasp should be attempted or safely abstained.
-We evaluate the proposed method in simulation and on a physical robot across increasing levels of synthetic and real leaf occlusion.
-Results show that uncertainty-aware decision making enables reliable abstention from high-risk grasp attempts under severe occlusion while maintaining robust grasp execution when geometric confidence is sufficient, outperforming deterministic baselines in both simulated and physical robot experiments.
+Robotic strawberry harvesting remains challenging under partial occlusion, where leaf interference introduces significant geometric uncertainty and renders grasp decisions based on a single deterministic shape estimate unreliable.
+From a single partial observation, multiple incompatible 3D shape completions may be plausible, such that grasps deemed feasible on one completion can fail on another.
+This paper presents an uncertainty-aware grasping pipeline for partially occluded strawberries that explicitly models geometric uncertainty arising from both occlusion and learned shape completion.
+The proposed approach employs point cloud completion with Monte Carlo dropout to sample multiple shape hypotheses, generates candidate grasps for each completion, and evaluates grasp feasibility using physically grounded force-closure metrics.
+Rather than selecting a grasp from a single shape estimate, feasibility is aggregated across completions and a conservative lower confidence bound (LCB) criterion is used to decide whether grasping a strawberry should be attempted or safely abstained.
+The method is evaluated in simulation and on a physical robot under increasing levels of synthetic and real leaf occlusion.
+Experimental results demonstrate that uncertainty-aware decision making enables reliable abstention from high-risk grasp attempts under severe occlusion while maintaining robust grasp execution when geometric confidence is sufficient, outperforming deterministic baselines in both simulated and physical robot experiments.